aimms/documentation/webui/library.rst

 .. aimms:procedure:: SetProgressMessage(message)

-  This procedure allows one to overwrite the "Busy" message in the top left corner of the Menu bar by a customized message, which can better inform the user in case the AIMMS session is in "working/busy" state (ie, some code execution is going on in the background).
+  This procedure allows one to overwrite the "Busy" message in the top left corner of the Menu bar by a customized message, which can better inform the user in case the AIMMS session is in "working/busy" state (i.e., some code execution is going on in the background).

   See `SetProgressMessage`_ below.